 Following my training I worked in English repertory theatre, in London, and in film and television, including the Laurence Olivier version of “King Lear” for Granada Television and the title role in “Jack the Ripper” in London’s West End.
 Work in Los Angeles included the acclaimed one-man play “The Man Himself” and voice work in over 100 films and television shows.

-We also produced the CD soundtrack Step by Step, and I have just completed an educational package of 12 Lesson Plans for high schools.
+I produced the CD soundtrack Step by Step, and I have just completed an educational package of 12 Lesson Plans for high schools.
 In 2010 I received a COLA Fellowship to write To Begin the World Over Again: the Life of Thomas Paine, which I am now performing across America.

 I am also currently working on a treatment for a feature film based on the 1934 San Francisco General Strike.